 Useful Apps#

-- Beat — Taxi app (like Uber)
+- Beat — Taxi app (Greek Uber equivalent, reliable and metered)

-- Google Maps — Download offline Athens maps
+- Google Maps — Download offline Athens maps before you arrive

 Health & Medical Safety#

-- Hospitals: Public hospitals have emergency rooms
+- Hospitals: Public hospitals have emergency rooms.
+The system can be slow, but it works.

-- COVID-19: Check current requirements before travel
+- COVID-19: Check current requirements before travel — they change.

 Frequently Asked Questions#